Ruoyu6666/subjects_prediction/README.md

 - $\tilde{A} = A + I$ is the adjacency matrix with self-loops added,
 - $\tilde{D}$ is the degree matrix of $\tilde{A}$.

+### Model Architecture
+- GCN Layer 1: Transforms input features into a hidden representation.
+- ReLU Activation
+- GCN Layer 2: Maps hidden representation to class scores.
+- Softmax is applied to the output for classification.

 ## Requirements
 - dotenv
 - pandas